 - Super-Learning by Shiela Ostrander

-Of course, there are many more than that, but those are all great to start with.
+Of course, there are much more than that, but those are all great to start with.

 So if you want to be a genius and maximally focused, productive, creative and a variety of other things it could be boiled down to a few simple things.